 Christ says, "I give unto them [My sheep] eternal life; and they shall never perish" (Jn 10:28).
-Catholicism rejects that offer and instead offers continual installments of grace toward eternal life through the priesthood and sacraments of the Church, through wearing scapulars, earning indulgences, saying Hail Marys and praying to the saints.
+Catholicism rejects that offer and instead offers continual installments of grace toward eternal life through the priesthood and sacraments of the Church, through wearing scapulars, earning indulgences, saying Hail Marys and praving to the saints.
+Such a pathand praying to the saints.
 Such a pathway to heaven makes Christ a liar.
 The gospel is a two-edged sword.
 It declares, "He that believeth on the Son hath everlasting life."
-The same verse also says, "and he that believeth not the Son shall not see life; but the wrath of God shidth on him" (In 3.36).
-Right here we abideth on him" (Jn 3:36).
+The same verse also says, "and he that believeth not the Son shall not see life; but the wrath of God abideth on him" (Jn 3:36).
 Right here we come to the most difficult part of the gospel to accept: that those who do not believe it are eternally lost-no matter what good works they do.